NewAlexandria/svnblame.vim/README.md

 ----

-Thanks to Jonty for the base, and Jim Mahood for miscellaneous tips
+Thanks to Jonty for the base, and Jim Mahood for the tips